 - 2.3 The corporate risk register continues to be reviewed quarterly by ELT, with any actions promptly addressed. - 2.4 The directorate risk registers have been reviewed at least quarterly by each Director and their management team, with support from the Corporate Risk Manager.
-The Corporate Risk Manager has continued to engage quarterly with Directorate leadership teams to discuss corporate and other directorate/service risks, and risk governance. - 2.5 COVID-19 response has now been integrated into business-as-usual activity, leading to the Tactical Management Group (TMG) being stood down.
+The Corporate Risk Manager has continued to engage quarterly with Directorate leadership teams to discuss corporate and other directorate/service risks, and risk governance.

+- 2.5 COVID-19 response has now been integrated into business-as-usual activity, leading to the Tactical Management Group (TMG) being stood down.
 Therefore, specific COVID-19 risks will now be considered and managed by services and reported/escalated to ELT if required (as per WSCC Risk Management Framework). - 2.6 Capital Programme risks are reported through their respective programme board.
 There is ELT representation on these boards ensuring that significant concerns to the successful delivery of the programmes and/or associated projects are discussed, communicated to ELT, and reflected in the corporate risk register if required.
-The Corporate Risk Manager has continued to provide support to projects and programmes, and their risk registers. - 2.7 The Risk Management Lunch 'n' Learn sessions will continue to be delivered as a webinar for the foreseeable future, and the course content has been amended to facilitate this delivery method.
+The Corporate Risk Manager has continued to provide support to projects and programmes, and their risk registers. - 2.7 The Risk Management Lunch 'n' Learn sessions are now delivered as a webinar, with the course content amended to facilitate this delivery method.
 This course is now available for staff in Districts and Boroughs, and other partnering organisations, at nil cost.
-The follow-on course (Risk Management in Practice) has been designed for face-toface delivery using a combination of instruction via PowerPoint and syndicate/group work and will involve staff working through the WSCC risk management process using a generic scenario.
-To support staff in better managing their risks the Corporate Risk Manager has produced a variety of resources, which have been communicated to all staff and added to the WSCC Risk Management SharePoint site.

-- 2.8 The quality and currency of information contained in the corporate and directorate risk registers will continue to be reviewed and updated.
-The Corporate Risk Manager is continuing to challenge whether identified actions will sufficiently address the concerns, and within a suitable timeframe. - 2.9 Ongoing activities the Corporate Risk Manager is undertaking to ensure continuous improvement and alignment with best practice include: - Attend the Southeast Risk Managers Group to share best practice of risk management in the public sector across various local authorities - Attend appropriate seminars held by professional bodies e.g., Alarm, CMI - Support projects and programmes to provide assurance and support on robust governance - Engage and support Executive Directors, Directors, service managers and their teams on capturing and communicating risk - Attendance at/facilitating various internal boards, meetings and working groups - 2.10 At this stage, there will be no additional resources required to facilitate the embedding/management of risk and future actions as current support within the organisation is sufficient.
+The follow-on course (Risk Management in Practice) has been designed for face-to-face delivery using a combination of instruction via PowerPoint and syndicate/group work and will involve staff working through the WSCC risk management process using a generic scenario.
+To support staff in better managing their risks the Corporate Risk Manager has produced a variety of resources, which have been communicated to all staff and added to the WSCC Risk Management SharePoint site. - 2.8 An annual review of the WSCC Risk Management Strategy (Appendix B) has been conducted, with amendments listed on page iv of the strategy (Documents Amendment History).
+The changes have also been highlighted in the body of the strategy.
+The committee are requested to review and provide comment as necessary. - 2.9 The quality and currency of information contained in the corporate and directorate risk registers will continue to be reviewed and updated.
+The Corporate Risk Manager is continuing to challenge whether identified actions will sufficiently address the concerns, and within a suitable timeframe. - 2.10 Ongoing activities the Corporate Risk Manager is undertaking to ensure continuous improvement and alignment with best practice include: - Attend the Southeast Risk Managers Group to share best practice of risk management in the public sector across various local authorities - Attend appropriate seminars held by professional bodies e.g., Alarm, CMI - Support projects and programmes to provide assurance and support on robust governance - Engage and support Directors, Assistant Directors, service managers and their teams on capturing and communicating risk - Attendance at/facilitating various internal boards, meetings and working groups

+- 2.11 At this stage, there will be no additional resources required to facilitate the embedding/management of risk and future actions as current support within the organisation is sufficient.
 The Corporate Risk Manager is conducting risk workshops and risk training sessions in existing management meetings or during lunchtimes where possible to mitigate resource and scheduling conflicts.
-However, the 'Risk Management in Practice' course will take place during working hours, and participants will be responsible for ensuring their attendance doesn't significantly impact their role requirement. - 2.11 The committee is asked to consider the information in this report and provide comment as necessary.
+However, the 'Risk Management in Practice' course will take place during working hours, and participants will be responsible for ensuring their attendance doesn't significantly impact their role requirement. - 2.12 The committee is asked to consider the information in this report and provide comment as necessary.